IEEE-BITS-Pilani-Student-Chapter/micromouse22/README.md

 >Also record a 'bag file' of the simulation. refer this link for doing the same : [http://wiki.ros.org/rosbag/Tutorials/Recording%20and%20playing%20back%20data]

-## learning resources are provided in 'ROS-Learning-resources.md' readme file inside the package
+## Learning resources are provided in 'ROS-Learning-resources.md' readme file inside the package

 ***